Madonna of the Harpies

 Madonna of the Harpies (Madonna delle Arpie) is an altarpiece in oils by Andrea del Sarto, a major painter of the High Renaissance.
 It was commissioned in 1515 and was signed and dated by the artist in 1517 in the inscription on the pedestal; it is now in the Uffizi in Florence.
 It was praised by Giorgio Vasari, and is arguably the artist's best-known work.

 The Virgin is standing on a pedestal which includes harpies sculpted in relief, from which the painting takes its name.
 At least, Vasari (and presumably his Florentine contemporaries) thought they were harpies; some modern art historians think that locusts are represented, in a reference to the Book of Revelation.
 Either way, they represent forces of evil being trampled on by the Virgin.

 It is a sacra conversazione showing the Virgin and Child flanked by putti and two saints (Saint Bonaventure or Francis and John the Evangelist).
 Compared to the stillness of earlier paintings of similar groups, here the "dynamism of the High Renaissance was inimical to the static quality of 15th-century art", so that "a composition of fundamentally classical purity is animated by a nervous energy in the figures to produce an unsettling impression of variety."

+It was completed in 1517 for the church of the convent and hospital of San Francesco dei Macci in Florence; this was run by the Poor Clares and is long closed, but the church building survives.
+The figures have a Leonardo-like aura, with a pyramid-shaped composition.